twolfson/twolfson.com/articles/rainbow-bridge.md

 ![Construction photo](/public/images/articles/rainbow-bridge/40095734_1710639739065692_6692400749088866304_n.jpg)

-After Saturday, I had other volunteer responsibilities to tend to and was leaving on Fri Aug 28 for a wedding, thus was unable to help further
+After Saturday, I had other volunteer responsibilities to tend to and was leaving the upcoming Friday for a wedding, thus was unable to help further

 Thankfully the main gate opened on Sunday so a new set of volunteers could help out with the panels and electronics side